cw-ec/reports_creation/README.md

 |     Electoral District Poll Key     |     DPK      |             pd_desc.csv             |
 | Communities with Indigenous Peoples |     IDR      | PDs and Indigenous Communities.xlsx |

+To run the reports creation tool follow the following steps:

+1.)
+Open the command line and use the cd command to navigate to the root folder of this directory.

+2.)
+Type a valid command to run the tool using the following formula:

+    python <tool_name.py> <path_to_workflow.json>

+- python refers to the python environment the project requirements were installed with.
+Should this keyword not work you can replace it with the path to the python.exe file associated with your desired environment.
+- <tool_name.py> refers to the name of the python file you want to run.
+These files can be found in this projects root folder.
+- <path_to_workflow.json> this refers to a path to the workflow json file described in the prior section.

+For example to run the report creation tool using a workflow json called example would produce a command that looks like this:

+    python report_creation.py .\\workflows\\example.json

+3.)
+Once the command is created hit <kbd>⏎ Enter</kbd> to run it.

+4.)
+If the command was valid the tool will run.
+While running the tool will produce a series of messages to give you an update on what is processing as well as a timestamp for when that process started.
+There are three types of messages that can appear in the console:

+- INFO: Informational messages on the current action the tool is performing
+- WARNING: Something occurred that was outside the normal parameters of the tool but did not inhibit processing.
+An example of the common warning for this tool is No data available for the specified FED.
+- ERROR: Something occurred that was significant enough to inhibit processing.

+Another method that can be used is to create a .bat file containing the above command.
+This can be used to chain several workflows together as needed.
+An example .bat file called 'example.bat' can be found in the workflows folder as a guide for creating your own custom .bat files.

-The pdf files will be output in a folder called 'scratch' in the root folder of this repository.
-Within the out folder the files are sorted into their own folder based on report type.
+The pdf files produced by this tool will be output in a folder called 'scratch' in the root folder of this repository.
+From there they are exported to the directory specified by the export_directory parameter in the workflow file.
 Once production of all reports is complete the script will export all pdf files in the scratch directory to the directory specified in the 'export_directory' parameter in the workflow file.
 Note that the scratch directory gets deleted everytime the script is run.
 The tool will overwrite existing versions of a report if a new one is generated.